Overview

 Actions & Filters

-This function contains actions & filters to customize the saving process.
+The following actions and filters are provided to customize the submission process.

-This filter is run when a form has been submit and is valid.
-Use this filter to modify or use the $form
+This filter is run after a form has been submit, and before any data has been saved.
+Use this filter to modify the $form array before $_POST data is saved.

 function my_acf_pre_submit_form( $form ) {